 Updated on by Daniel Twigg

 ….well in truth, we do.
-Connectivity is the key element of any iPaaS platform.
+Connectivity is the key element of any iPaaS solution.
 However with over 300,000 SaaS companies no iPaaS is going to have 100% coverage.

 Not unsurprisingly, therefore, connector availability is something we come up against frequently.
 Generally we find that we have coverage of a large proportion of connectors that prospective clients need – but that we will need to build a few more either at point of onboarding or further down the line.